KubeOperator/kubeapps-plus/chart/README.md

 kubectl apply -f <repo name>.yaml
 ```

-After that you should be able to access the new version of Kubeapps.
+After that you should be able to access the new version of Kubeapps Plus.
 If the above doesn't work for you or you run into any other issues please open an [issue](https://github.com/kubeapps/kubeapps/issues/new).